chaalpritam/carbide-node/DECENTRALIZED_ARCHITECTURE.md

 # Carbide Network: Decentralized Storage Marketplace Architecture

+**v1.0.0 Implementation Status**: Core architecture implemented and working

 ## Vision Statement

-Carbide Network transforms into a **decentralized storage marketplace** where anyone can contribute storage capacity and earn rewards, while users get affordable, secure, and customizable data storage with user-defined replication factors and pricing tiers.
+Carbide Network is a **working decentralized storage marketplace** where anyone can contribute storage capacity and earn rewards, while users get affordable, secure, and customizable data storage with user-defined replication factors and pricing tiers.

+**Current Status**: The architecture described in this document has been successfully implemented in v1.0.0, with a fully functional Mac provider node, desktop GUI application, and complete backend infrastructure.

 ## Architecture Overview